 Chocolate English Toffee Bits: Adding the toffee bits to the cookie gives an even greater toffee flavor!

 There is a reason these cookies are called Browned Butter Toffee Cookies.
-Browning the butter is such a key component to the final outcome of the cookies.
-Melting butter helps give cookies a chewier texture, but browning the butter gives the cookies even more flavor.
-However, don’t brown all 14 tablespoons of butter; leave out 4 tablespoons to add after the other ten have been browned.
-(Browning all of it would get rid of too much moisture.)
+Browning the butter is such a key component of the final outcome of the cookies.
+Melting butter helps give cookies a chewier texture, but browning the butter gives the cookies even more flavor!

 Can I Freeze Browned Butter Toffee Cookies?